oxygencraft/DebugMod/README.md

 hideNetMap - Hides NetMap

-#hideTerminal - Hides terminal (There is no way to get it back apart from restart the game)
+hideTerminal - Hides terminal (There is no way to get it back apart from restart the game)

-#hideRAM - Hides RAM
+hideRAM - Hides RAM

-#showDisplay - Shows display
+showDisplay - Shows display

-#showNetMap - Shows NetMap
+showNetMap - Shows NetMap

-#showTerminal - Shows Terminal
+showTerminal - Shows Terminal

-#showRAM - Shows RAM
+showRAM - Shows RAM

-#getUniversalAdmin - Gets admin on every computer in game save
+getUniversalAdmin - Gets admin on every computer in game save

-#changeAdminPassword - Changes admin password
+changeUserDetails - Changes admin password: Usage: changeUserDetails (OldUsername) (NewUsername) (NewPassword)

-#executeHack - Executes a hacker script (Put hacker scripts in Content/HackerScripts)
+executeHack - Executes a hacker script (Put hacker scripts in Content/HackerScripts)

-#generateExampleAcademicRecord - Generates an example academic record
+generateExampleAcademicRecord - Generates an example academic record

-#generateExampleMedicalRecord - Generates an example medical record
+generateExampleMedicalRecord - Generates an example medical record

+changeMusic - Changes music (Music must be .ogg and in Content/)

+crashComputer - Crashes computer you are connected to

+addProxy - adds proxy to computer you are connected to: Usage: addProxy (TimeInSeconds)

+addFirewall - adds firewall to computer you are connected to: Usage: addFirewall (Solution) (Level) [AdditionalTime]

+addUser - adds a user to computer you are connected to: Usage: addUser (Username) (Password)

+openPort - Opens port on the computer you are connected to: Usage: openPort (PortToOpen)

+closeAllPorts - Closes all ports on the computer you are connected to

+closePort - Closes port on the computer you are connected to: Usage: closePort (PortToClose)

+removeProxy - Removes proxy from the computer you are connected to